Australia’s latest suite of climate legislation

 5. Build community understanding, confidence and engagement with the net zero transformation.

-2. The Mandatory Discloures Bill
+2. The Mandatory Disclosures Bill

 The mandatory climate disclosures bill is the first step under a proposed framework that will impact thousands of companies and organisations in coming years.
 It’s setting up what accounting and reporting means for the future.